aiforged/docs/docs/services/extract-and-verify/index.md

 * Automated validation and compliance checks for regulated industries
 * Streamlining onboarding, KYC, and expense reporting processes

-{% hint style="info" %}
+!!! info
     Need to extract and verify data from a new or custom document type?
 Reach out to the AIForged team to discuss your requirements!
-{% endhint %}
  IgnoreCase Multiline IgnoreCase Multiline